The old adage “if you build it, they will come” doesn’t exactly apply to websites.

 The result?
 More links to your pages from quality sources.

-Read more about how to target and contact influencers in this article.
+Read more about how to target and contact influencers in the article below.

 Comment and Interact on Forums and Blogs